 As discussed in my previous blog, SIP trunking is often a peer-to-peer connection for the primary use of delivering PSTN connectivity over VoIP, and is delivered over a couple of different methods using ITSPs and Managed Service Providers.

-In this blog, I’ll be addressing a Session Border Controller (SBC) element that is used to define the peer-to-peer relationship at various networks and VoIP application layers, and additionally ensuring signaling and media are secure as well.
+In this blog, I’ll be addressing a Session Border Controller (SBC) element used to define the peer-to-peer relationship at various networks and VoIP application layers, and ensuring signaling and media are secure as well.

 Security Best Practices